syafiqXsolla/xsolla-example-server-side-java/README.md

 The output xsolla-example.war file will be in the target directory.

+**It's crucial to remember that your project needs to be rebuilt whenever changes are made to the codebase or .env variables.**

 ### 3. Start Docker Containers

 Run the project using Docker Compose: